Kiberchaika/WaveMAE/AIDocs/wavemae_plan_16jun_2025.md

     1. Implement the **ConvNeXt V2 Encoder** as a PyTorch `nn.Module`.
 It should be adapted to handle 1D sequences of STFT frames (i.e., treating frequency bins as channels).
 Key parameters (depth, kernel size, channel dimensions) must be exposed for Hydra config.
     2. Implement the **Shallow Decoder** (`nn.Module`) consisting of a single ConvNeXt V2 block.
     3. Implement the two **Auxiliary Decoders** (`nn.Module`).
 These can be simple MLPs or lightweight Transformer decoders.
-        *   **CREPE Decoder:** Takes latent representation + unmasked pitch curve to predict the masked portion.
+        *   **RMVPE Decoder:** Takes latent representation + unmasked pitch curve to predict the masked portion.
         *   **Wav2Vec2-BERT Decoder:** Takes latent representation to predict masked `w2v-bert` features.
     4. Create the main `WaveMAE` model that ties all components together.
 It should handle the masking logic (masking a percentage of time-axis frames) and forward passes through all decoders.
     5. Set up the Hydra configuration structure (`conf/*.yaml`) for all model parameters, loss weights, and training settings.